rate of return

 The rate of return after the second year is:

 [(1,200 − 2,000) / 2,000] × 100% = −40%

 The average annual return for the two years (also known as average annual arithmetic return) can be calculated using this formula:

-The geometric or compound rate of return is a better yardstick for measuring investments over the long run, and takes into account the effects of compounding.
-As one might expect, this formula is more complex and technical, and beyond the scope of this article.
+The geometric or compound rate of return is a better yardstick for measuring investments over the long term, and takes into account the effects of compounding.
+This formula is more complex and technical.

 The real rate of return is the annual return realized on an investment, adjusted for changes in the price due to inflation.
 If 10% is earned on an investment but inflation is 2%, then the real rate of return is actually 8%.

 Related definitions of "rate of return"